 How Survivor Corps is meeting the challenge: Survivor Corps is the largest and fastest growing grassroots movement in the U.S., dedicated to connecting and educating Survivors and advancing the medical, scientific and academic research aimed at finding a cure for COVID-19.
 As a rapidly growing grassroots network of more than 80,000 COVID-19 Survivors, Survivor Corps is providing support for those who have been infected or impacted by the virus.
 Survivor Corps is working with the medical community and researchers to help direct Survivors to plasma collection sites and to enroll in research studies.
 In addition, Survivor Corps is helping to capture the anecdotal information that COVID-19 patients are reporting about their short and long-term symptoms so that the scientific community can learn from their experiences.
 In order for this anecdotal information to be useful to the scientific community, researchers must be able to access and engage with this group of Survivors on an ongoing basis.
 Survivor Corps is providing access to this network by continuing to engage its members and encourage, educate and empower them to participate in studies and trials that will help the scientific community improve treatments and find cures.

 Survivor Corps has partnered with blood collection centers and research institutions around the country on studies, which will help inform policy decisions through science.
-Survivor Corps has also joined “The Fight Is in Us” Coalition, an unprecedented alliance of plasma industry companies, research institutes and community organizations committed to spearheading educational campaigns regarding plasma-related treatments and encouraging plasma donations.
+Survivor Corps has also joined unprecedented alliances and coalitions of plasma industry companies, research institutes and community organizations committed to spearheading educational campaigns regarding plasma-related treatments and encouraging plasma donations.
 By educating the public on how to get involved in research and treatments, empowering Survivors, increasing awareness about plasma donation and treatment and partnering with key research projects, Survivor Corps is helping the world beat COVID-19.